Edit

 These lists do not include the site-specific records.
 Therefore, DCs and GC servers in branch offices are located by site-specific records that are usually used by a DC locator.
 If a program searches for a DC/GC by using generic (non-site-specific) records such as any of the records in the lists that are listed earlier in this article, it finds a DC/GC in the central location.

-An administrator may also choose to limit the number of the DC locator records such as SRV and A records registered by Netlogon for the same generic DNS name (_ldap._tcp.dc._msdcs.<DomainName>), even in a scenario with fewer than 1200 DCs in the same domain, to reduce the size of DNS responses to queries for such records.
+An administrator might also choose to limit the number of the DC locator records, such as SRV and A records registered by Netlogon for the same generic DNS name (_ldap._tcp.dc._msdcs.<DomainName>), even in a scenario with fewer DCs than the non-linked attribute value limit in the same domain, to reduce the size of DNS responses to queries for such records.

 Status